Shropshire Union Railways and Canal Company: The canals today

 As of 2017, the main line from Ellesmere Port to Autherley and the branch to Middlewich are still open; they are known as the Shropshire Union Canal.
 The branch from Hurleston Junction to Llangollen has been reopened for navigation, having been promoted as suitable for pleasure boating from the mid-1950s, and has been re-branded as the Llangollen Canal.

 The Montgomery Canal has been partially re-opened.
 The first section restored was at Welshpool, when the line of the canal was threatened by a bypass, and this isolated section was reopened in 1969.
-The section southwards from Frankton Junction has been restored and opened progressively since 1987, with additions in 1995, 1996, 2003, 2007 and the latest stretch from Redwith Bridge to Pryce's Bridge in July 2014.
+The section southwards from Frankton Junction has been restored and opened progressively.
+Frankton Locks were reopened in 1987, and the canal reached Perry Aqueduct in 1995, Queen's Head in 1996, and Gronwen Wharf in 2003.
+Further sections were rewatered, reaching Redwith Bridge in 2007, Pryce's Bridge in July 2014, and Crickheath Wharf in 2023, at which point boats were allowed to use the rewatered sections from Gronwen, as there is a winding hole at Crickheath.
+The rebuilding of Schoolhouse Bridge, which had been filled-in in the 1960's and was the last obstruction of the channel in Shropshire, was completed in 2024.
 There are ongoing efforts to complete the restoration of most of the remaining un-navigable sections.
+The Welsh Government have announced the spending of Levelling Up Fund money on removing two dropped bridges west of Llanymynech and other works.

 A Trust has been set up to conserve the remains of the Shrewsbury Canal, with a view to reopening it in the longer term.
 A feasibility study and a detailed engineering report were commissioned and completed in 2004, and concluded that there were no major engineering obstacles to a full reopening.

 A short section of the Shropshire Canal including the Hay Inclined Plane has been incorporated into the Ironbridge Gorge Museums.
 The canal contains water near the derelict Madeley Wood Brick and Tile Works, and the section at the bottom of the inclined plane at Coalport is also in water.
 The inclined plane was partially restored in the 1970s, and further restoration took place in the 1990s.